Importing and exporting stems

 - Operating System: All

 A stem is a discrete or grouped collection of audio sources mixed together.
-For instance a rock song might be split into five separate stems: vocals, guitars, bass, keyboards and drums.
-If each individual track is rendered as a separate audio file, for instance each drum sound, these may also be referred to as parts.
+For example, a song might be split into five separate stems: vocals, guitars, bass, keyboards and drums.
+If each individual track is rendered as a separate audio file, e.g. each drum sound, these may also be referred to as parts.
 Creating remixes of tracks or having tracks mixed by a mix engineer are common instances where you would need to work with or create stems/parts.

 Note: The usage of the term stems here is not to be confused with the Native Instruments Stems format, which is not supported in Live.